azriel91/peace/doc/src/learning_material/why_rust/tooling/others.md

 <div style="font-size: 1.5em;">

-Many third party built tools:
+Many tools by the community:

 * **🛡️ audit** <!-- Ensures your dependencies have no vulnerabilities.-->
 * **🙅 deny** <!-- Ensures all dependencies are published with specific licenses.-->